-Please email us at firstname.lastname@example.org or call our office at 703-558-6040 Mondays, Tuesdays, Thursdays or Friday mornings to schedule an appointment.
+Please email us at firstname.lastname@example.org or call our office at 703-558-6040 for Tuesday or Thursday shot appts.
 Please follow the guidelines for AIT and biologic injections and allergy skin testing for AIT patients only.

 If you are due for a refill please schedule a virtual appointment followed by allergy skin testing so we can make changes as needed to your formulation prior to mixing your refill.

-Is springtime with allergy and asthma patient’s symptoms will increase.
+Springtime both allergy and asthma patient’s may experience increase in their symptoms.
 Be sure to check in with us for a quick virtual visit to make sure you are on the right treatment regimen.

 Palforzia: FDA approved first drug for treatment of peanut allergy in children.